evykassirer/notes/cs241/class_notes.md

 We can replace the function call with its body in the caller.
 The downside is that if f is called many times, we get many copies of the body.

 This could be good or bad - it depends on relative sizes of the body of f, or the code to call f.
 Some functions are harder to inline than others (e.g. recursive).
-If al calls to f are successfully inline, then we don't need f anymore
+If all calls to f are successfully inline, then we don't need f anymore

 *Tail recursion*